 The Kansai and Kanto areas experience high average temperatures from 27 to 31°C (80.6 to 87.8°F).
 Along the Pacific coast, the ocean’s temperature often exceeds 20°C (68°F).
 In the north, Hokkaido offers cooler weather at around 25°C (77°F).

 - Third Monday in July -- 海の日 umi no hi, Marine Day

 Another important memorial day is celebrated in the capital:

 - July 17 -- Tokyo Day, the day on which Edo was renamed Tokyo in 1868

 Top things to do

-In summer, days are getting longer in the evening.
-After sightseeing, tourists continue their discovery of the country through the japanese summer nightlife: dance festivals, fireworks, fairground stalls or beer garden.
+In summer, days' outings can be extended in the evening.
+After sightseeing, tourists continue their discovery of the country through the Japanese summer nightlife: dance festivals, fireworks, fairground stalls or beer garden.

 Below is a list of Japanese seasonal attractions and events in July: